Marigga/Marketing_Your_Content/README.md

 This file is the result of a project created during my education at Udcity.

-The file includes 2 powerpoint/slide presentations of the strategy for PYUR.
+The file includes 2 powerpoint/slide presentations of the strategy for a skincare company.

 An organic strategy and a paid strategy.